nt246/NTRES6940-data-science/assignments/assignment_4.md

 <br>

-##### Hint 2: When making the plot, please pay attention the following elements of the plot that need to be specified.
+##### Hint 2: When making the plot, please pay attention to the following elements of the plot that need to be specified.

 -   Horizontal adjustment of the text labels ("`hjust`" option in `geom_text()`)
 -   The range of the x-axis (`xlim()`)